 • Mountain bikers yield to hikers and equestrians

-• When encountering a fellow rider, the downhill rider yields to the uphill rider• Always be courteous, and remember how far a friendly greeting can go with fellow trail users—good experiences with mountain bikers can help our reputation as much as the few bad ones hurt it.
+• When encountering other riders (head on), the downhill riders yield to the riders climbing uphill• Always be courteous, and remember how far a friendly greeting can go with fellow trail users—good experiences with mountain bikers can help our reputation as much as the few bad ones hurt it.

 • Don’t be afraid to speak up!
 Kindly alert other users as you approach-especially if you’re approaching from behind.
 Oftentimes the best preventative measure is good communication.